II Peter 2

 “If you seek the secret of Daniel’s greatness, you will find it to be as simple as what your pastor encourages you to do.
 He knew His Bible (Daniel 9:2), and he prayed (verse 3).

 John wished that Gaius could be as healthy physically as he was spiritually (III John 2).
-The body inevitably weakens, but the soul can continually get stronger.
-Try some “deep knee bends.”
+The body inevitably weakens, but the soul can continually get stronger, that’s why is important to take care of the body, since we suffer conditions as Tinnitus, so we could use recipes for treating Tinnitus to help with this.

 “One who will spend three weeks in prayer (Daniel 10:3, 12) can expect to see and hear what others will not see and hear (verses 7–9)